w3cdotorg/fully-local-pdf-chatbot/README.md

 ## Changes in this repo

 Code has been changed to replace embeddings with ollama embeddings.
-Currently using llama2:13b for embeddings and chat.
+Currently using mistral for embeddings and llama2:13b for chat.

 Prompt has been replaced so that the chatbot will prioritize replying in French.